vuejs/docs/src/guide/essentials/template-syntax.md

 <div v-bind:id="dynamicId"></div>
 ```

-If the bound value is `null` or `undefined` then the attribute will not be included on the rendered element.
+The `v-bind` directive instructs Vue to keep the element's `id` attribute in sync with the component's `dynamicId` property.
+If the bound value is `null` or `undefined`, then the attribute will be removed from the rendered element.

 ### Shorthand